Dedunu Akase

 Dedunu Akase (Mirror of Life; දේදුණු ආකාසේ) is a 2017 Sri Lankan Sinhala romantic film directed by Priyantha Colombage and produced by EAP Network Swarnavahini Production.
-It stars Hemal Ranasinghe in the lead role, along with newcomers Chulakshi Ranathunga and Shanel Fernando.
-The music was composed by Chitral Somapala.
+It stars Hemal Ranasinghe in the lead role, along with newcomers Chulakshi Ranathunga and Teena Shanel Fernando.
+The music was composed by Udara Samaraweera.
 It is the 1288th Sri Lankan film in the Sinhala cinema.

 Supporting actor Dasun Nishan committed suicide on 27 September 2017, prior to the screening of the film.
 The muhurath ceremony was held at Galadari Hotel, Colombo.
 The film has received mixed reviews from critics.

 Plot

 While the dancing troupe of a college was practicing for a competition, one of their members get injured.
 To fill up the space, the teacher decides to join Pavani who's a very attractive girl from the junior batch and the new roommate of Vihangi who's a leading dancer in the troupe.
 Vihangi is in love with a boy named Samudra who's also a leading dancer in the troupe, but even though she gives him so many hints about that, he never seems to understand.
 Time flies and after they leave college everyone's on their own separate paths in life.

 Samudra becomes a famous dancer in the country.
 His parents arrange for him a marriage to a family his father is friends with and the proposed girl turns out to be Pavani from his college.
 They're both surprised and start to think they just met each other's soulmates.
 They then happily marry and move to their own house.
 On the same day, Samudra hands over a pile of letters and asks Pavani to check them and separate the bills for him and Pavani comes across a letter from Vihangi in the pile.
 The letter says she's carrying Samudra's baby with all her love which makes Pavani stressed out.
 She doesn't tell this to Samudra.
 Samudra finds Pavani stressed out, so to make her happy, he decides to take her on a ride in his fast car and they are met with an accident where Pavani dies.
 Samudra is left alone with the guilt that he killed his own wife.